 The Institute for Healthcare Improvement (IHI) and Safe & Reliable Healthcare offer a framework that can be helpful for leaders in planning and designing highly reliable healthcare delivery systems.4

-The Institute for Healthcare Improvement (IHI) and Safe & Reliable Healthcare framework depicts workplaces as a ring-shaped puzzle with a yellow half representing culture and a blue half representing the learning system.
-The yellow culture half is composed of four puzzle pieces: psychological safety, accountability, teamwork and communication and negotiation.
-The blue learning system half is composed of four puzzle pieces: transparency, reliability, improvement and measurement and continuous learning.
+The Institute for Healthcare Improvement (IHI) and Safe, Reliable and Effective Healthcare framework depicts workplaces as a ring-shaped puzzle with a dark blue half representing culture and a medium blue half representing the learning system.
+The dark blue culture half is composed of four puzzle pieces: psychological safety, accountability, teamwork and communication and negotiation.
+The medium blue learning system half is composed of four puzzle pieces: transparency, reliability, improvement and measurement and continuous learning.
 Both sides of the ring are linked by a puzzle piece labelled leadership.
 The ring-like puzzle surrounds the core of the framework, which is the engagement of patients and families.

 This framework describes two main components of a healthcare system: the institutional culture and its learning system, with leaders connecting the two.
 An effective safety culture results from the interplay of psychological safety, fair, equitable, transparent and consistent accountability, team communication, and skillful negotiation that together create a positive workplace environment.

 The learning system is the mechanism that allows the care team to thrive and continuously improve.
 It deliberately promotes continuous learning, transparently measures improvement efforts, and implements reliable processes.4